huggingface/blog/tf-xla-generate.md

 # framework that allows
 ```

-The basics of Sample and Beam Search are, as you can see, straightforward to control.
+The basics of text generation, as you can see, straightforward to control.
 However, there are many options
-not covered in the example above, and we encourage you to read the
+not covered in the examples above, and we encourage you to read the
 [documentation](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.generation_tf_utils.TFGenerationMixin.generate)
 for advanced use cases.
 Sadly, when you run `generate` with TensorFlow, you might notice that it takes a while to execute.
 If your target application expects low latency or a large amount of input prompts, running text generation with
-TensorFlow may seem an expensive endeavour. 😬
+TensorFlow looks like an expensive endeavour. 😬

 Fear not, for the remainder of this blog post aims to demonstrate that one line of code can make a drastic improvement.
 If you'd rather jump straight into action,